jnun/5daydocs/INDEX.md

 **The simplest, easiest to use, smallest possible folder-based project management tool.**

+## Dev Cycle on this
+This is a tool developers can use to manage projects in simple text files

+* We write source code in src/
+* We run update.sh to test locally
+* We dogfood the tool by running update.sh to update our local files
+* The files in ./ and docs/ are for helping us build the tool
+* The files in ./ and docs/ are not the project we distribute, but how the sausage is made
+* When installed by a developer, it serves the same role it does in this repository

 ## Core Philosophy

 - **Simple**: Just folders and markdown files.
 No databases, no apps.